Tag: diy card

 Card Face:

-• I put the card face on my Grip Mat and used a black fineliner to trace the pattern onto the card face.
+• I laid the card face on the Grip Mat and positioned the stencil.

 Other: